Gou-29/p8105_hw1_wg2364/Solution.md

 The result can tell us more about the characteristic of these three data type and how they were converted within each function:

--   Calculation result after the first transformation is: `0, 0, 1.0645012, 0.7605796, 0, 0, 0.2354781, 0.0846779, 1.2011129, 0`.
+-   Calculation result after the first transformation is: `1.029256, 0.1010884, 0, 0.2024771, 1.3658617, 1.2700056, 0, 0, 0.2450408, 0`.
 In this transformation, R converted Logic vector to numeric term in this manner: `TURE` = 1 and `FALSE` = 0.
-For example, `1.0645012`, position `3` in the `vec_sample` remain the same in this result, while `-1.339242`, position `1` in the sample is equal to `0`in this result.
+For example, `1.029256`, position `1` in the `vec_sample` remain the same in this result, while `-1.1495286`, position `3` in the sample is equal to `0`in this result.

 -   Calculation result after the second transformation is all `NA`.
-But in the first line of code in this trasformation executed succesfully, and have the result `FALSE, FALSE, TRUE, TRUE, FALSE, FALSE, TRUE, TRUE, TRUE, FALSE` as a roll of facter, wich have two item `TRUE` and `FALSE`.Note that is not same as the logic term, which can be convert into 0 and 1.
+But in the first line of code in this trasformation executed succesfully, and have the result `TRUE, TRUE, FALSE, TRUE, TRUE, TRUE, FALSE, FALSE, TRUE, FALSE` as a roll of facter, wich have two item `TRUE` and `FALSE`.Note that is not same as the logic term, which can be convert into 0 and 1.
 As proved in the calculation of mean, this term cannot do numeric calculations.

--   Calculation result after the third transformation is `-1.339242, -0.8936864, 2.1290024, 1.5211592, -1.3777785, -0.2319214, 0.4709563, 0.1693558, 2.4022258, -1.1956999`.
+-   Calculation result after the third transformation is `2.0585119, 0.2021768, -1.1495286, 0.4049543, 2.7317233, 2.5400113, -0.6380576, -1.4876973, 0.4900817, -0.8443774`.
 In this transformation, R converted factor vector to numeric term in this manner: Factor\_Level 1 = 1, Factor\_Level 2 = 2 etc. The factor name are arragned alphabetically (increasing order, see `?factor` for detail).
 In this sample, level `FALSE` equal to 1 and level `TRUE` equal to 2.
-In this example, `-1.339242` , position `1` in the `vec_sample` is `-1.339242` (`FALSE = 1`) `1.0645012`, position `3` in the `vec_sample` is `2.1290024`(`TRUE = 2`).
+In this example, `-1.1495286` , position `3` in the `vec_sample` is `-1.1495286` (`FALSE = 1`) `1.029256`, position `1` in the `vec_sample` is `2.0585119`(`TRUE = 2`).

 Solution of Question 2
 ----------------------